autogluon/autogluon/docs/tutorials/image_classification/hpo.md

 ```

 For a comparison of different search algorithms and scheduling strategies, see :ref:`course_alg`.
-For more options using `fit`, see :class:`autogluon.core.task.ImageClassification`.
+For more options using `fit`, see :class:`autogluon.vision.task.ImageClassification`.